astrokings/akguide/docs/eng/204disassemble.md

 <br>

 ### 1) Start Disassembling Flagship Equipment

-You can disassemble on Manage Equipment menu
+You can disassemble equipment by tapping the 'Disassemble Equipment' button on the Manage Equipment page.

 ![](http://d3bbxo4nelobc3.cloudfront.net/html/img/help/204_01disassemble.jpg)

 <br>

 ### 2) Choose the Equipment

-You cannot select equipment that is already equipped on the Flagship
+Select the equipment you want to disassemble.
+Equipment installed on the flagship or locked cannot be disassembled.

 ![](http://d3bbxo4nelobc3.cloudfront.net/html/img/help/204_03select.jpg)

 <br>

 ### 3) Auto Select

-You can choose "Auto" and select all the low grade equipment at once
+You can select the tier of the equipment at once by tapping the Auto Select button.

 ![](http://d3bbxo4nelobc3.cloudfront.net/html/img/help/204_04autoselect.jpg)